 Story Points Gary Sousa was a long time Democrat and tried to blame the the Town of Plainfield’s persecution of him because of his support of First Selectman candidate Democrat Don Gladding.
 Don Gladding ran for the CT 44 seat in 2006 and lost.
-Mae Flexer was campaigning in the district while
+Mae Flexer was campaigning in the district while this incident

 Imagine a college scene.
 Throngs of excited people gather at an arena.
 There is music, cheering, chanting and high fiving.
 Banners and signs proclaim support and loyalty to the home team.
 The visiting team is on the floor warming up and making their final preparations.
 The referees call for the game to begin but the